cncf/foundation/webinar-guidelines.md

 * Our most successful webinars are when the presenting company helps promote in addition to CNCF promotion.
 We are often able to double our attendance in these cases.

 ## Webinar: Presentations ##
-* 1 week prior to your webinar, send your webinar presentation to [Webinar](mailto:webinars@cncf.io).
+* 2 weeks prior to your webinar, send your final webinar presentation to [Webinar](mailto:webinars@cncf.io).
 All presentations must be reviewed prior to the webinar.
+* NOTE: presentations not received 2 weeks before the webinar date will result in the webinar being cancelled.

 * Logos:
   * Obsolete, low-res (i.e., pixelated), and malformatted logos are an epidemic among conference presentations.
 High-res logos of over 1000 cloud native projects, products, and companies are available in the cloud native landscape and the serverless and member landscapes.
 All logos are in the card mode and can be found with Cmd-F or Cntl-F from your browser.
 Note that all of these logos are stacked, not horizontal, and include the name.
 The logos are all the most current (or you can open a pull request if they’re not).
   * Please see the CNCF style guide which covers things like abbreviating Kubernetes as K8s not K8 or K8S as well as the proper capitalization of projects like gRPC and containerd.